sy2u/course-archive/Project/README_m3.md

 - Look under `m3` and find the optimization folders.
 - **Each** optimization you implemented should have each own folder with the following requirements:
   - name of the folder should have the following format:`req_#` or `op_#`. (see the optimization numbers in [optimizations](#optimizations))
-  - it should contain an non-stacked version of your implementation
-    - a functional copy of `m3-forward.cu` with **ONLY** this implementation added on from the base m2 implementation
-    - we will perform functionality checks on every individual optimization
-  - all profiling results (your outputted binary analysis files) that you included in your final report.
+  - it should contain all profiling results (your outputted binary analysis files) that you included in your final report.
   - feel free to add more folders if needed.
 - **You must have a folder for each optimization individually** even if you stacked all of them for your final submission.
 - Include the Google Drive link to the `m3` folder on the first page of your PDF report, and provide a link to the relevant subfolder in the section for each optimization.